 These bathtubs are commonly three or five-sided tubs, but they are available in various shapes and configurations to fit the ideal space in your bathroom.
 Corner tubs are designed to fit snugly into a corner space, leaving the center of the bathroom open, creating a sense of freedom and space.

-If you’ve got a small bathroom, definitely read Do Corner Bathtubs Save Space?
+If you’re on the lookout for a small bathtub, check out my post on the best tubs for small bathrooms.
+And definitely read Do Corner Bathtubs Save Space?
 Spoiler alert: They do but this post will tell you a whole lot more about how to optimize your square footage.

 For the added wow factor, order a customized tub made from stone resin!

 Get in a whirlpool tub and delight in the water jets as they massage and relax your muscles!
 Most tubs have 6 -8 jets positioned around the tub to pump out water targeted at your body.